 1965 - ‘Sir’ Roger Hunt netted a treble in our 5-1 win at West Ham United, after Gordon Milne and Ian Callaghan had opened the scoring.
 Martin Peters scored for the Irons, one of his fourteen goals past us, with all the goals coming before the hour mark.

 1986 - We also thumped the Hammers on their home turf when substitute Kenny Dalglish struck twice in a 5-2 victory, with Ronnie Whelan, Craig Johnston and Ian Rush also on target.
 Future reds first-team coach Kevin Keen made his senior debut for the Hammers in this game.
 Ray Stewart put the home side in front inside ten minutes, with Tony Cottee bagging the first of his eight goals against the reds.

-1892 - Scottish keeper Ken Campbell was born in Cambuslang, Glasgow.
+1892 - Scottish keeper Ken Campbell was born in Cambuslang, near Glasgow.
 He signed from Cambuslang Rangers in May 1911 and took over from Sam Hardy in the reds goal, playing 142 times including the 1914 FA Cup Final, before being replaced after the war by the great Elisha Scott.
 On exactly the same day, outside-left Albert Pearson was born in Tynemouth.
 He netted four times in 51 reds games after signing from Port Vale in March 1919, returning there two years later.

 1988 - Jimmy Ryan was born in Maghull.
 The central midfielder joined League Two outfit Accrington Stanley in August 2008, having featured in both of our recent victorious FA Youth Cup campaigns, but failed to break into the first–team squad.